ElioDiNino/SSC-Scripts/README.md

 [`specs.py`](/src/specs.py) - For first year engineering students to get notified when Engineering Specializations have been released

+Huge thank you to [@Levivus](https://github.com/Levivus) for the specializations script which is what I based my grades script off of

 ## Setup Instructions

 1. Make sure you have Google Chrome installed.
 [Download it here](https://support.google.com/chrome/answer/95346) if it is not installed already.